Missing Cost Basis Warnings happen when you haven't shown CoinLedger how you originally purchased or otherwise acquired a certain cryptocurrency.

 When this is the case, there is no way for CoinLedger to know what your cost basis in that cryptocurrency is.

 These warnings are almost always caused by missing data.
 It's likely that you haven't imported all of your necessary transaction history needed for calculating your taxes.
+Learn more below about why Missing Cost Basis warnings occur and how to resolve them using CoinLedger.

 What is Cost Basis?

-Costs basis represents the original value of an asset for tax purposes.
+Cost basis represents the original value of an asset for tax purposes.
 It is used to determine your capital gains/losses incurred whenever you dispose of your crypto (trade or sell).

 Put another way, cost basis typically represents how much money you put into purchasing your crypto (i.e. how much it cost you).